-Mastocytosis type IV is an acute form of this disease that is characterized by a cancerous proliferation of mast cells in the blood.
-Any of the four types of mastocytosis might qualify for Social Security Disability (SSD) benefits.
-However, type IV is the only kind currently approved for accelerated review and approval by the Social Security Administration under their Compassionate Allowance program (CAL).
+There are different types of Systemic Mastocytosis and any of them might qualify you for Social Security Disability (SSD) benefits.
+However, there is a rare and aggressive form that is characterized by a cancerous proliferation of mast cells in the blood.
+This type of Systemic Mastocytosis is called mast cell Leukemia (category IV).
+It is the only kind currently approved for accelerated review and approval by the Social Security Administration under their Compassionate Allowance program (CAL).

-Mastocytosis type IV is an incurable illness, which has no effective treatment.
+Once again, treatment depends on the form of the condition.
+Individuals with less severe forms of this condition, like those diagnosed with Cutaneous Mastocytosis, may be able to treat their symptoms by regulating their diet.
+This diet must include foods that are low in histamines or are unlikely to release histamines.
+Unfortunately, most of the aggressive forms, like mast cell leukemia are incurable, and have no effective treatment.
 Occasionally, severe cases are treated with stem cell or bone marrow transplantation, immunotherapy and chemotherapy.
 Treatment is mainly centered on keeping the patient comfortable.
-Death frequently occurs within months of diagnosis.
-The Social Security Administration acknowledges this fact and has therefore approved mastocytosis type IV for CAL.
+For the more severe cases, death frequently occurs within months of diagnosis.
+The Social Security Administration acknowledges this fact and has therefore approved Mastocytosis type IV for CAL.

 Applying for Social Security Disability Insurance (SSDI) can take a long time.
 First, you must submit your application, which can take up to four months before being reviewed.
 Generally, 70 percent of those who apply for SSDI have their claims denied the first time.
 If you are denied benefits, you have to go through another review and possibly an appeal.
 The entire application process can stretch out over a year.
 Sometimes, it can take two years.